-If you store your car for 12 months or longer, have your Honda dealer perform the inspections called for in the 24 months/48,000 km (30,000 miles) maintenance schedule as soon as you take it out of storage (see page 134).
+If you store your car for 12 months or longer, have your Honda dealer perform the inspections called for in the 24 months/30,000 miles (48,000 km) maintenance schedule as soon as you take it out of storage (see pages 120 - 122).
 The replacements called for in the maintenance schedule are not needed unless the car has actually reached that time or mileage.